The OAC has a “policy that does not allow the Church or its Officers to participate formally on social media”.

-Paul almost convinced king Agrippa to become a Christian (Acts 26:1-32).
+Paul almost almost convinced king Agrippa to become a Christian (Acts 26:1-32).

 Christianity has continued to grow worldwide ever since that time, building on the foundation already laid by the true apostles and true prophets, with Jesus Christ as their Head.

 2 Corinthians 4:1-6 Therefore seeing we have this ministry, as we have received mercy, we faint not;